 Fatou Kandji, Language Instructor

 Fatou Kandji specializes in intercultural and international teaching and has many years of experience working with Japanese and American undergraduate students as well as Peace Corps volunteers in Senegal.
 After attending private Catholic elementary school and public high school in the city of Thiès, Fatou continued her education at the University Cheikh Anta Diop in Dakar, where she studied law.
 In 1994, she returned to Thiès to care for her mother.
 During this time, she completed Peace Corps certification as a French and Wolof teacher and started working with the Peace Corps and JICA to develop the language skills of volunteers.
 Additionally, Fatou worked in insurance marketing for three years and is currently in the process of writing a memoir for her bachelor of business administration with a focus on intercultural communication.
-She has been teaching language courses at SIT and CIEE since 2006, as well as working as a research assistant and translator in Dakar.
+She has been teaching language courses with SIT since 2006, as well as performing additional institutional teaching and work as a research assistant and translator in Dakar.

 Keba Djibril Mané, Language Instructor

 Hailing from the Casamance, Keba was born and raised in Velingara, a city in southern Senegal, until his studies brought him to Dakar.
 He spent four years studying at the University Cheikh Anta Diop and teaching high school history, geography, French, and Spanish until financial obligations forced him to withdraw from university and focus solely on teaching.
 During this time he also taught in a primary school's tutoring and enrichment program.
 Keba taught Mandinka and Pulaar for the Peace Corps in Thies until the events of September 11, 2001, caused a temporary suspension of Peace Corps operations in Senegal.
 He has been working with SIT in Dakar since 2002.